Acclaimed Novelist & Memoirist

 The book was selected as one of the Times Book Review's top five novels of the year, as well as a New York Times Notable Book, and a San Francisco Chronicle Notable Book.
 In June 2009, Thomas was awarded the prestigious IMPAC Dublin Literary Award, one of the most lucrative literary prizes in the world—his novel was selected from 145 books nominated by libraries around the globe, of which four were from the US.
 "The IMPAC Dublin award is often described as 'the largest and most international' literary prize in the world after the Nobel" (NY Times).

-In 2012, Thomas published a memoir, The Broken King, about four generations of men in his family.
+In 2014, Thomas will publish a memoir, The Broken King, about four generations of men in his family.
 An eloquent and charismatic speaker, Thomas easily addresses a wide variety of topics.

 Thomas received his BA from Hunter College and his MFA from Warren Wilson College.
 Currently, he is a full-time professor of English at Hunter College.
 Born and raised in Boston, he lives in Brooklyn with his wife and children.